armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-12.md

 ## Fixes

-- Fixed a nil pointer exception condition that caused the Agent to crash in certain conditions.
+- Fixed a nil pointer exception condition that caused the Armory Agent to crash in certain conditions.

 ## Improvements